AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/programs/program-schedule-view/navigating-the-program-schedule-view.md

 >[!NOTE]
 >
 >The program schedule view is sticky.
-Once you set it, all programs will default to the schedule view.&nbsp;
+Once you set it, all programs will default to the schedule view.

 1. Switching Between Entries
 1. In the entry details, click the arrows to move to the next scheduled entry.